opentargets/clinical_mining/README.md

 1. **AACT Database**

     AACT database is a PostgreSQL database containing clinical trial data from the ClinicalTrials.gov database.
-    Spark Session is connected to the AACT PostgreSQL database using JDBC.
-Credentials and connection parameters are provided via configuration.
+We use Polars to connect to the database and return queried data in a DataFrame format.Credentials and connection parameters are provided via configuration.

 2. **ChEMBL Drug Indication Data**